-When fostering or rescuing a dog, you may also be assuming legal responsibility for the dog's behavior.
-As foster and rescue dogs may have been sourced from puppy mills or neglected by prior irresponsible owners, taking in a rescue dog requires both great commitment and daily diligence.
+When fostering or rescuing a dog, you may also assume legal responsibility for the dog’s behavior.
+As many foster and rescue dogs are sourced from puppy mills or neglected by prior irresponsible owners, taking in a rescue dog requires both great commitment and daily diligence.
 Make no assumption about whether the dog you have embraced could bite or attack another.

-Unless you have had a long history with foster or rescue dogs or have a reliable favorable history about the dog you now have, it is best to behave as if you have a special needs dog with unpredictable behavior.
+Unless you have had a long history with foster or rescue dogs or have a reliable favorable history about the dog you now have, it is best to behave as if you have a dog with unpredictable behavior.
 It is important for you to learn the body language of the dog in your care, including dropping her tail, raising his hackles, or baring her teeth.
-With knowledge, you are more able to diffuse a situation before it even begins.
-You also may want to become adept at reading the body language of dogs, as well as humans, passing by.
-This way, you increase the odds that you can avoid a dog fight.
+With knowledge, you will be better able to diffuse a situation.
+Become adept at reading the body language of dogs and humans to increase the odds of avoiding a dog fight.
 If your dog has a known history of aggression, you may be held to a higher duty than others.
-Be vigilant if you take the dog to a dog park, too.
+Be vigilant if you take the dog to a dog park.

-If you have a foster or rescue dog that gets into trouble, it is wise to give Barbara Gislason an immediate call.
+If you have a foster or rescue dog that gets into trouble, it is wise to contact Barbara Gislason immediately.
 As an experienced animal lawyer, Barbara can make sure you know and understand your rights and obligations and those of the rescue organization or foster entity.
-She can also help you address insurance concerns and also, to take whatever action you can to avoid being a criminal defendant.
+She can also help you address insurance concerns and take whatever action is necessary to avoid becoming a criminal defendant.
 If you have already been charged, she can help you achieve a desirable outcome.
 Give Barbara a call to understand your rights if the companion animal or pet in your care gets into trouble.